-Ball grid array (BGA) components are surface-mount ICs with solder balls at the bottom to connect the IC and PCB.
-In this article, you can read about what is BGA in PCB, BGA PCB design, and BGA PCB assembly one-stop-shop solution.
+Ball grid array (BGA) components are ICs with solder balls at the bottom to connect the printed circuit board (PCB).
+Mounting BGAs on a PCB can be difficult.
+However, we give you BGA PCB assembly tips in this article to ensure success.
+You can also read about what a BGA is on PCB, BGA PCB design, and BGA PCB assembly one-stop-shop solution.

 Part 1: What is BGA in PCB